Professor Gareth Jones

 Professor in Epidemiology

-Gareth trained in epidemiology at the University of Manchester in the Arthritis Research Campaign (now Versus Arthritis) Epidemiology Unit.
-He moved to the University of Aberdeen in 2005 as Senior Lecturer in Epidemiology.
-He is currently Reader, and deputy head of the Epidemiology Group.
+Gareth is a non-clinical epidemiologist.
+He trained in epidemiology at the University of Manchester in the Arthritis Research Campaign (now Versus Arthritis) Epidemiology Unit.
+He moved to the University of Aberdeen in 2005.
+He is currently Professor in Epidemiology, and deputy head of the Epidemiology Group.

-Gareth research interest centre on the aetiology, outcome, and management of arthritis and other musculoskeletal conditions, with a major focus on musculoskeletal pain (including fibromyalgia) and inflammatory disease (axial spondyloarthritis and psoriatic arthritis).
+Gareth's research interests centre on the aetiology, outcome, and management of arthritis and other musculoskeletal conditions, with a major focus on musculoskeletal pain, fibromyalgia, axial spondyloarthritis and psoriatic arthritis.

-He is Chief Investigator of the DyNAMISM study, a study investigating whether non-steroidal anti-inflammatory drugs (NSAIDs) reduce the appearance of sacroiliac joint bone marrow oedema on MRI, in persons with spondyloarthritis; and the British Society for Rheumatology Psoriatic Arthritis Register (BSR-PsA).
+He is Chief Investigator of the British Society for Rheumatology Psoriatic Arthritis Register (BSR-PsA) and the Versus Arthritis funded DyNAMISM study, a study investigating whether non-steroidal anti-inflammatory drugs (NSAIDs) reduce the appearance of sacroiliac joint bone marrow oedema on MRI, in persons with spondyloarthritis.

-He has published over 100 original research papers, reviews and book chapters.
+He has published over 130 research papers, editorials, reviews, and book chapters.
 See: list of publications.